OneUptime/oneuptime/README.md

 ### Open-source hobby single-server deploy with Docker Compose.

-Deploy a single-server instance in one line on Debian / Ubuntu with Docker (we only support Debian / Ubuntu and RHEL derivarts with docker installed as of today).
+Deploy a single-server instance with docker compose on Debian / Ubuntu / RHEL with Docker (we only support Debian / Ubuntu and RHEL derivatives with docker installed as of today).
 We recommend OneUptime on 16 GB / 8 Core Ubuntu Server.
 However you can run an instance on a much smaller server.

 Please make sure you have:
 - Docker and Docker Compose installed.